 If the old adage, “You are what you eat!” is true, then you should definitely eat plenty of protein.
 Protein is quite literally what your body is primarily made of, and it’s what enables your body to perform a vast majority of its functions.
 Protein molecules provide structure to many parts of your body including your muscles, skin, organs, and even your hormones, just to name a few!
 The health of your entire body is dependant on your protein consumption — which is why I recommend it at every meal.

 Some great sources of protein include organic, pasture-raised eggs, grass-fed beef, organic chicken, and wild-caught salmon.
 However, given most of our hectic schedules, ensuring that we get enough protein can be a real challenge.
-A great way to supplement your diet with high-quality protein, particularly during the holiday season, is with my Peppermint Mocha Paleo Protein.
-As we approach that festive time of year, the smell of peppermint mingled with sweet, smooth chocolate is certain to lift your spirits!
+A great way to supplement your diet with high-quality protein, is with my Double Chocolate Paleo Protein.
+Any sweet treat that you may be craving will sure be satisfied with sweet, smooth chocolate is certain to lift your spirits!

 In this article, I’ll outline six ways the right protein promotes long-term health through increasing lean muscle mass, healing and repairing your body, providing energy and helping with blood sugar and weight control.
 These are some wonderful health benefits that you can reap with very little effort — just dropping a scoop of protein powder in your morning tea or smoothie is all it takes.